jarrod-west/siqc/README.md

-# siqc
+# Scheduled In-Queue Callbacks

-Scheduled In-Queue Callbacks
+This is a proof-of-concept prototype to implement `scheduled in-queue callbacks` in Amazon Connect.
+Note that it should **not** be considered a production-ready implementation, just a demonstration of what can be done.

 ## Problem Definition